Saltford Environment Group

-There are a some tips on the right-hand side of this page on how we can reduce waste.
+There are a some tips higher up on the right-hand side of this page on how we can reduce waste.
 Some are more obvious than others and if you have a useful suggestion for reducing waste that we can share let our Website Managing Editor know.

 Advice for householders

 Badgers or foxes raiding your food waste recycling bin?

 If you find badgers are sniffing out the food in your food waste recycling bin and tumbling it around until it comes open and spills the food scraps, this solution may interest you.

 Fed up with the mess that needed to be cleared up after night-time raids by badgers - especially when chicken bones were present as the smell seems irresistible to badgers - our editor drilled a small hole through the lip of the lid and the container beneath, being careful not to drill into the bin cavity itself, so that garden wire could be used to secure the lid.

 The picture on the left shows the bin (with chicken bones inside) that has been tumbled round the garden and ended up in a flower bed (hence the mud); but it stayed shut!
 A close-up of the wire fastening is shown on the right.